MicrosoftDocs/quantum-docs-pr/articles/quantum-SimulatorsAndMachines.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Classical drivers and machines
+# Classical Drivers and Machines

-## What you'll learn
+## What You'll Learn

 > [!div class="checklist"]
 > * How quantum algorithms are executed
 > * What quantum simulators are included in this release
 > * How to write a C# driver for your quantum algorithm

-## The Quantum Development Kit execution model
+## The Quantum Development Kit Execution Model

 In [Writing a quantum program](quantum-WriteAQuantumProgram.md), we executed our quantum algorithm by passing a `QuantumSimulator` object